 I have a blog post about Noah Rose at this link: http://blog.wilkinsonranch.com/2011/11/20/noah-hamilton-rose-famous-menardville-photographer/

 Below is from the July 1937 Frontier Times magazine; The Country Schools of Fifty Years Ago written by J. Marvin Hunter with great information about Menardville and Mr. Hunter.

 Writing a blog introduces you to many new readers and I am thrilled when they share their treasures.
 Here is one; this article is about the teacher Hannah Mahoney from a San Angelo Standard Times.
-This makes a nice addition to the Jakie Landers written history of Palmer School.
+This makes a nice addition to the Jakie Landers written history of one of the pioneer schools of Menard County; Palmer School.